Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: The regressor process

-We note that the tempering of the coefficients in expression \eqref{SLMx} extends the range of fractional differencing parameter $d$ from $(0,1/2)$ to $(0,\infty)$.
-This means, in contrast with the stationary long memory time series $X_{d}(.)$, the semi-long memory time series $X_{d,\lambda}(.)$ forms a stationary process for $d$ belonging to any positive value on the real line.
-The strongly tempered process $\eqref{SLMx}$ belongs to the general class of stochastic processes called tempered linear processes, see \citet{sabzikar2018invariance}.
+The tempering parameter $\lambda$ in expression (\ref{SLMx}) allows the range of the fractional differencing parameter $d$ to be extended from $(0,1/2)$ to $(0,\infty)$.

+The strongly tempered process $\eqref{SLMx}$ belongs to the general class of stochastic processes called tempered linear processes; see \citet{sabzikar2018invariance}.
 These processes have a semi-long memory property in the sense that their autocovariance functions initially resemble that of a long memory process but eventually decay fast at an exponential rate.
-One special case of such processes is the autoregressive tempered fractionally integrated moving average ARTFIMA$(p,d,\lambda,q)$ process, which has been studied by \cite{meerschaert2014tempered} and \cite{sabzikar2019parameter}.
+One special case of such processes is the autoregressive tempered fractionally integrated moving average ARTFIMA$(p,d,\lambda,q)$ process with $p$ as the order of the autoregressive polynomial and $q$ as the order of the moving average polynomial, which has been studied by \cite{meerschaert2014tempered} and \cite{sabzikar2019parameter}.

-Throughout the paper, we denote $C, C_1, C_2, ...$ as generic constants which may differ at each appearance.
-We use $\rightarrow_{P}$ for convergence in probability, $\Rightarrow$ for weak convergence of the associated probability measures, $\rightarrow_{D}$ for convergence in distribution, and $=_{D}$ for equivalence in distribution.
-For any two functions $f$ and $g$, $f \asymp g $ means $C_1\leq f/g \leq C_2$.
-We use $||x||=\max_i|x_i|$ for vector $x=(x_i)$, $\wedge$ for the minimum between two numbers, and a.s. for almost surely.
-Finally, i.i.d. and f.d.d. mean independent and identically distributed and finite dimensional distribution, respectively.
+The class of ARTFIMA$(0,d,\lambda,0)$ that does not have autoregressive and moving average components is highly applicable.
+Some empirical examples include modeling logarithmic returns for AMZN stock prices, modeling geophysical turbulence in water velocity data, and modeling climate data sets given in \cite{sabzikar2019parameter}.
+In all cases, the authors have found that by using an ARTFIMA model, we are able to capture aspects of the low-frequency activity of time series better than an ARFIMA model without considering $\lambda$ in the model.